memsermann/Coursera-GetCleanData/README.md

 - "activity\_labels.txt"

-- Contains descriptions of the physical activity coded in the y\_train.txt and y\_test.txt data.
+ This contains descriptions of the physical activity coded in the y\_train.txt and y\_test.txt data.

 - "features.txt"